goatstone/react-rx-todo/README.md

 `npm install`

-Enable absolute path namespace with a sym link
+Enable absolute path namespace for imports (as in `import log from 'goatstone/log/log'` ) with a sym link

 `ln -s PATH_TO_PROJECT/react-rx-todo/goatstone PATH_TO_PROJECT/react-rx-todo/node_modules/goatstone`